WNMD 2025 · CONCERT 21

 SHIN KIM (South Korea, 1994) YCA

-ISCM South Korean section
+ISCM South Korean Section submission

 — I composed this piece with a deep consideration of continuous changes of various sound colors and the mixing process of diverse musical materials.
 The title of the piece also implies the colorful and flamboyant characteristics of the piece.
 As this music contains a lot of various musical cells and their possibilities from the beginning, I tried to concentrate on controlling all the materials and gestures.
 Virtuosity is one of the important aspects that I treated in this piece.
 I wanted almost every virtuosic movement to have certain directions and clear shapes both in microscopic and macroscopic view.